 The answers are partly given by the context of their realization and the personalities of their authors.

-Through a selection of little-known photographs from collections preserved throughout the world, taken in different ghettos (apart from large ghettos like Warsaw, Lodz or Kaunas, more than 400 other ghettos existed) the exhibition offers an analytical and historical reading of the photographs and, through them, traces a history of what was the confinement and slow death of several hundred thousand Jews in the ghettos.
+Through a selection of little-known photographs from collections preserved around the world, taken in different ghettos (apart from large ghettos such as Warsaw, Lodz or Kaunas, more than 400 other ghettos existed) the exhibition offers an analytical and historical reading of the photographs and, through them, traces a history of what were the confinement and slow death of several hundred thousand Jews in the ghettos.